Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Baidu: Chinese.
 Very large index; it's a major engine alongside GBY.
 Offers webmaster tools for site submission.
 - Qihoo 360: Chinese.
 I'm not sure how independent this one is.
+- Toutiao: Chinese.
+Not sure how independent this one is either.
 - Sogou: Chinese
 - Yisou: Chinese
 - [Naver](https://search.naver.com): Korean.
 Allows submitting sitemaps and feeds.
 Discovered via some Searx metasearch instances.